norcams/docs-enduser/docs/create-windows-machine.rst

 .. contents::

 ..
 IMPORTANT::
-   Because of Windows' rather steep resource demands, a personal project will have insufficient disk quota to launch windows instances.
+   Because of Windows' rather steep resource demands, a demo project will have insufficient disk quota to launch windows instances.
 In other words, you will need another project with higher quotas in order to run Windows.